 Synology Logo Image

-Network Attached Storage solutions
+Network Attached Storage Solution

 This review was NOT sponsered

-My nearly 10 year old NAS in the office was on its last legs and needed to be replaced.
-I read various reviews online and determiend that the NAS units from Synology had the features that would work the best for my needs.
-Synology has both home and business models ranging from 2 bay to 24 and beyond.
+My nearly 10-year-old WD MyCloud NAS in the office was outdated, slow and needed to be replaced.
+I read various reviews online and determined that the NAS units from Synology had the features that would work the best for my home office needs.
+Synology has a complete line of home and business models ranging from 2 bay to 24 and beyond.
 In my case, I'm more interested in features and operational speed than capacity.
-The Synology DSM723+ won the selection.
+The Synology DSM723+ won the selection as only 2 people would be using this device.
+The budget would not allow me to go with the 4 bays at this time as it would have nearly doubled the price when you factor in the cost of the drives.
+If your looking to support 3-5 simultaneous users, then I would suggest the DSM923+ or go even larger.

 The equipment hookup is very simple.
 Just connect one or both of the ethernet jacks to your network.
 Optionally you can install a 10GB NIC for faster transfer speeds.
 For starters I installed a pair of 4TB drives that I had on hand and cofigured the NAS for simple mirroring.
 Eventually the plan is to replace these larger drives in the future.
 A single 1 TB Samsung NVME drive was installed as a cache drive to improve performance.
 There is also a slot for a second NVME if desired.